Britain ready for blast-off as it joins space tourism race

-Space tourists could soon blast off from Britain, The Sunday Telegraph can disclose, after the UK Space Agency began plans to rival Nasa and US tech giants.
+Space tourists could soon blast off from Britain, The Sunday Telegraph reports, after the UK Space Agency began plans to rival Nasa and US tech giants.

-The Government is committed to putting satellites into space from British soil and recently signed a deal with Virgin Orbit to start building the facilities to allow shuttles to take off from "horizontal launches" like a plane.
+The British government is committed to putting satellites into space from British soil and recently signed a deal with Virgin Orbit to start building the facilities to allow shuttles to take off from "horizontal launches" like a plane.

 Tourists will set off on flights from spaceports in Cornwall and the Scottish Highlands, with Virgin Galactic the most likely carrier.